Loading Patchies...

 Audio Reactivity

-Connect an fft~ object to your js object and call fft() to read frequency data:
+Connect an fft~ object to a js object.
+Then call fft() to read the audio analysis data:

 Primary Button

-Each visual object has a primary button next to its overflow menu; by default it's the <code> icon.
+Each visual object has a primary button beside its overflow menu.
+The default button uses the <code> icon.

-For code-stable patches, you might prefer to surface the settings panel or a re-run button instead.
-Call setPrimaryButton() from your object's own code:
+For a code-stable patch, you can show the settings panel or a run button.
+Call setPrimaryButton() in the object code:

 setPrimaryButton('settings'); // gear icon — opens the settings panel